Volunteering for a clinical study is an important and very personal decision. Different people volunteer for different reasons.

 Your safety and health are always foremost in our physicians’ consideration at every step of the study.

 Each study has its own individual requirements.
-For a general overview, please read our “Volunteering – How it Works” section.
+For a general overview, please read our “About Volunteering” section.

 The costs of all of our studies are covered by the study sponsor.
 You will not need to pay for tests, appointments, or for the product under investigation.